 Locations

-Vancouver and Online
+Vancouver, and Online

 York University School of Continuing Studies

-The School of Continuing Studies at York University, Canada’s third-largest university, offers more than 35 career-focused certificate programs to approximately 5,500 students.
+York University’s School of Continuing Studies offers more than 35 career-focused certificate programs to approximately 5,500 students.
 While it has a campus and in-person spaces for onsite learning, many of its programs are also offered online and blended, with accelerated formats that can be completed in less than a year.
-Its Certificate in Product Management is aimed at business analysts seeking a more strategic role on a product team, associate product managers working towards a promotion, or those in roles such as marketing, operations, and customer success looking to switch careers.

-What Makes York University Stand Out
+What Sets York University Apart?

 According to York University, this was the first post-secondary product management program to be offered in Canada.
 As such, it was designed in consultation with, and is taught by, leading product management professionals.
 The program takes an experiential approach to assignments and projects.
 York also offers exclusive fireside chats with top product managers and leaders with opportunities to build students’ networks.
 There’s also no application process associated with this program: Students can enrol directly and prepare to learn.